-5Other recent theoretical and empirical contributions include, but not limited to Baqaee and Farhi (2018), Baqaee and Farhi (2019a), Baqaee and Farhi (2019b), Barrot and Sauvagnat (2016), Boehm, Flaaen, and Pandalai-Nayar (2019).
-Carvalho and Tahbaz-Salehi (2019) summarize the literature providing both theoretical foundation for production networks as a propagation channel as well as evidence from growing empirical literature.
+&lt;sup>4Other recent theoretical and empirical contributions include, but are not limited to, Baqaee and Farhi (2018), Baqaee and Farhi (2019a), Baqaee and Farhi (2019b), Barrot and Sauvagnat (2016), Boehm, Flaaen, and Pandalai-Nayar (2019), and Carvalho and Tahbaz-Salehi (2019).
+Carvalho and Tahbaz-Salehi (2019) summarizes the literature, providing both a theoretical foundation for production networks as a propagation channel as well as evidence from the growing empirical literature.